Child TDEE Calculator

 Estimate daily calorie needs for kids and teens ages 2–18 using pediatric Estimated Energy Requirement (EER) equations based on age, sex, height, weight, and activity level.

 This tool is part of our Health Calculators collection.
-You may also find our Child & Teen BMI Calculator helpful for assessing growth status.
+You may also find our Child & Teen BMI Calculator helpful for growth context.

 Enter Details

 Disclaimer: This calculator estimates daily calorie needs for generally healthy children and teens ages 2–18.
 It does not replace medical advice.
-Children with underweight, obesity, eating disorders, chronic illness, or sports-performance goals should be assessed by a pediatrician or registered dietitian.
-Planning targets are conservative estimates — always consult a professional before making dietary changes for a child.
+Children with underweight, obesity, eating disorders, chronic illness, pregnancy, or sports-performance goals should be assessed by a pediatrician or registered dietitian.
+If you are considering intentional weight change for a child or teen, seek professional guidance first.

 How This Child TDEE Calculator Works